davisakpsi/people/HOWTO.md

 ```

 ## 📢 + 💬
 If you have any problem, please reach out: https://airtable.com/shrOjbaauwJU0t4QU (Will get back to you ASAP).
-I'm always open for ideas 🙌 <br/>
+I'm always open to ideas 🙌 <br/>
 If you discover any issues or bug, open an issue or submit a PR 😌